API Advanced Filtering

 client_created Date $eq , $ne , $before , $after client_created$before:2024-01-01

-4. /v3/projects-expanded - Expanded Project Filtering
+4. /v4/projects-expanded - Expanded Project Filtering

 This endpoint supports the same filters as /v3/projects , but returns more detailed project information in the response.
+The following property can also be used:

 5. /v3/users - Users Filtering